hikogui/hikogui/docs/CONTRIBUTING.md

 Select the x64-MSVC-Debug and use the following menu items to build the project:

- - Project / Generate Cache for ttauri
+ - Project / Generate Cache for hikogui
  - Build / Build All

-After building you can select "ttauri\_demo.exe" from "Select Startup Item..." next to the run-button.
+After building you can select "hikogui\_demo.exe" from "Select Startup Item..." next to the run-button.
 Then press that button to run the debug build (with the debugger attached).

 You may also want to read the following about how to use CMake projects with visual studio: